Diana Dors: Theatre and Maurice Elvey

 In April 1952, Dors appeared in a stage revue with Wally Chrisham, Rendezvous, which eventually made it to London.Variety said in May she made the "only noteworthy contribution" to the play, which ultimately only had a short run.
 However under Hamilton's guidance she received enormous publicity.
 Dors later said these reviews, in addition to Hamilton's publicity, helped turn her career around.
 Dors later said Hamilton "promoted me strictly as a sex symbol, never as an actress, but it served its purpose and at the time it was fun."

 Laurence Olivier reportedly offered her a role in The Beggar's Opera, but Dors says the start date kept changing.
 Instead, she accepted an offer to appear in a show in Blackpool, Life with Lyons at a fee of £100 a week for three months.
 The Times newspaper reported on Tuesday 28 July 1953 (page 2) that Diana (under her married name Diana Mary Gittins) received an absolute discharge after being convicted of the theft of several bottles of spirits from a friend's flat in Blackpool.

-Dors' film career started to improve when she was cast in a support role in My Wife's Lodger (1952), directed by Maurice Elvey, who subsequently cast her in a small role in another low-budget comedy called The Great Game (1953) made by Adelphi Films.
+Dors's film career started to improve when she was cast in a support role in My Wife's Lodger (1952), directed by Maurice Elvey, who subsequently cast her in a small role in another low-budget comedy called The Great Game (1953) made by Adelphi Films.

 In December 1952, Dors appeared on stage in It Remains to be Seen, which only ran seven performances.
 The Observer said Dors "bangs at it with goodwill."
 The Daily Telegraph said she "carries blondeness to its ultimate pitch, works very hard, and is likeable as a good-hearted little trollop."

 In March 1953, Dors did a cabaret act in Glasgow.
 Variety said she showed "little ability to be a personality act."
 She began touring a variety act and performed variations of this act throughout her career.

 Adelphi were impressed by Dors, announcing in February 1953 that they had bought the screen rights to the popular play Is Your Honeymoon Really Necessary?
 (1953) as a vehicle for Dors; it was directed by Elvey in April.
 Her fee was £1,000 for four weeks work.
 She was paid that for another comedy, It's a Grand Life (1953) with Frank Randle.

 Dors had a supporting part for Hammer in The Saint's Return (1954).
-In September 1953 the producer of that movie, Julian Lesser, announced he had an option for Dors' services on two more movies.
+In September 1953 the producer of that movie, Julian Lesser, announced he had an option for Dors's services on two more movies.